The Howard Gossage Four Point Program. Four Simple Steps for Better Advertising, a Better World, and a Better Life. By Bruce Bendinger

 Howard Gossage

+I was recently asked when I really understood Howard Gossage.
 I thought for a moment.
 “About three years after we published The Book of Gossage.”

 It was, perhaps, not the answer anyone expected, including me, but it was the truth.